Alexis M.,

 Projects without risk management have 45% more "surprises."

-That is not paranoid.
-That is professional.
+That's not paranoid.
+That's professional.

-When things are already going off track
+When things are already going wrong

 Is it over?
 Not necessarily.